porunov/acme_client/README.md

 ## System requirements

-Java Runtime Environment (JRE) 8 or higher
+Java Runtime Environment (JRE) 8 or higher.

 ## Installation

 No installation needed.
-The application is packed into a single executable JAR file, just download or compile it and you're ready to go.
+The application is packed into a single executable JAR file, just [download](../../releases/) or [compile](../../wiki/How-to-compile-PJAC-from-source) it and you're ready to go.

 ## Usage

-See the [wiki](../../wiki/) for information on how to use the application.
+See [the wiki](../../wiki/) for information on how to use the application.

 -----